Remember my Paint Project To-Do list from a few weeks ago?

 The answer is YES!
 Here are the tables now.

-Unicorn Spit is a non-toxic rainbow gel stain we carry at our shop, All Things New Again in Leesburg, Virginia.
+Unicorn Spit is a non-toxic rainbow gel stain we sell at our shop, All Things New Again in Leesburg, Virginia and right here in our online store.
 I use Unicorn Spit to create all kinds of crazy, colorful looks on furniture, but last week I tried something different.
 I wanted to create a softer, more elegant finish that would fit nicely with many styles of decorating.

 For these end tables, I wanted a sophisticated look with just a touch of glamour—and those glass inserts were perfect to create a faux stained-glass look using a technique called the stain-press.